ashutosh229/DAV_Mini_Project_2/README.md

 The complete code implementation for this project is available in a Google Colab notebook:

-[Access the Question Answering System Notebook](# Document-Based Question Answering System

-## Overview

-This repository contains a document-based question answering system that can extract relevant answers from provided documents based on user queries.
-The system leverages natural language processing and machine learning techniques to understand documents and generate accurate responses to questions.

-## Project Description

-This question answering system allows users to upload documents and ask questions about their content.
-The system processes the documents, builds a knowledge base, and then answers questions by retrieving and synthesizing information from the uploaded documents.

-## Implementation

-The complete code implementation for this project is available in a Google Colab notebook:

 [Access the Question Answering System Notebook](https://colab.research.google.com/drive/1VC4zm_elBa_vck5y2Er_dWOa90hHTKBk?usp=sharing)

 ## Features